-Dentures are classified as partial or full, with an impression of the patient’s mouth being made for a customised fit.
-Both full and partial dentures are available from East Bentleigh Dental Group.
+At East Bentleigh Dental Group, we offer dentures as an effective and affordable replacement for missing teeth.
+Our dentures are classified as partial or full, with an impression of the patient’s mouth being made for a customised fit.

 Partial dentures replace a small number of teeth and help maintain the position of existing teeth.
 They’re suitable for people who still have some natural teeth left, helping to fill in missing teeth in the upper or lower jaw.
 A partial denture involves replacement teeth being attached to a gum-coloured base made from plastic, which can then be freely inserted and removed from the mouth by an individual.
 Implant supported dentures can also be made for those who might only have dental implants rather than natural teeth.